MeJaM35/MeJaM35/README.md

 # Hi, I'm MJ 🦘

-I'm Meet Jamsutkar, but I prefer to be called MJ.
+My Name is Meet Jamsutkar, but I prefer to be called MJ.
 I love programming, anime, and books.

+I'm a Open Source Developer at **Data Science Wizards**, India.

 > Jack of all trades, master of none, still better than a master of one.